ifeyinwa-ejisoby/DATA550_Final/README.md

 ## Build Report Using Docker

-`Makefile`
-- navigate to directory where project is open
+- in the terminal, navigate to directory where project is open

-`To build the docker image`
+`To build the docker image (optional)`
 - have no fear, the docker image is already built here: https://hub.docker.com/repository/docker/feyinator/final_image/general
 - however, if you'd like to build it yourself, type "make build_image" into the terminal

 `To run the docker container and build the report`
 - run "make final_report" into the terminal to run the docker image and build the final report; the final report will be located in the `reports/` folder of your local machine's project directory

+## Build Report Using Make

+- in the terminal, navigate to directory where project is open
+- type "make install" into the terminal to sync project library
+- type "make" into the terminal to build report; the final report will be located in the `reports/` folder of your local machine's project directory

 # Code Description